Perception Characteristics Distance: Measuring Stability and Robustness of Perception System in Dynamic Conditions under a Certain Decision Rule: Introduction

 \section{Introduction}

-Perception systems—particularly object detection—are central to intelligent decision-making in AI-powered vision applications.
-In autonomous driving systems (ADS) and advanced driver-assistance systems (ADAS), they facilitate real-time comprehension and interaction with complex, dynamic environments.
-However, standard evaluation metrics such as mean average precision (mAP), Intersection-over-Union (IoU), and the F1 score are based on static, frame-level assessments.
-These metrics overlook the temporal and spatial continuity intrinsic to real-world scenarios, making them inadequate for evaluating the robustness of perception systems under dynamic operating conditions.
+Perception systems, particularly object detection and segmentation, play a central role in intelligent decision-making for AI-powered vision applications.
+In autonomous driving systems (ADS) and advanced driver-assistance systems (ADAS), they enable real-time understanding and interaction with complex, dynamic environments.
+However, standard evaluation metrics such as average precision (AP), Intersection-over-Union (IoU), and the F1 score are rely on static, frame-level assessments.
+These metrics overlook the temporal and spatial continuity inherent to real-world driving.
+These metrics provide limited insight into the robustness of perception systems under dynamic operating conditions.

-In practical ADS and ADAS deployments, control decisions often rely on threshold-based detection logic—i.e., if the model’s confidence score exceeds a fixed threshold, an object is considered detected; otherwise, it is not.
-However, such binary logic overlooks the stochastic and dynamic nature of perception outputs.
-Figure \ref{fig:daylight_example} illustrates this limitation using the performance of a YOLOX-based object detector at near-range (a) and far-range (b).
-As the ego vehicle follows a leading car on a highway, detection confidence fluctuates significantly at farther distances ($\geq$ 70 m, Figure \ref{fig:daylight_example} (b)).
+In practical ADAS and ADS deployments, vehicle control logic often relies on threshold-based detection, where an object is considered detected if the model’s confidence score exceeds a fixed threshold.
+This binary approach does not fully capture the stochastic and distance-dependent variability of perception outputs.
+Figure \ref{fig:daylight_example} illustrates this limitation using the performance of a YOLOX-based object detector at near range (a) and far range (b).
+As the ego vehicle follows a leading car on the highway, detection confidence fluctuates considerably at farther distances ($\geq$ 70 m, Figure \ref{fig:daylight_example} (b)).
 These fluctuations challenge downstream control modules that depend on stable, high-confidence detections for safe acceleration or braking.
-Applying a fixed threshold (e.g., confidence score $\geq$ 0.4) results in inconsistent detection decisions, making the maximum reliable detection range ambiguous.
-This motivates the development of a dynamic evaluation framework that captures the spatial variability and distance-dependent reliability of perception systems under realistic conditions.
+Applying a fixed threshold (e.g., confidence score $\geq$ 0.4) leads to inconsistent detection decisions, making the maximum reliable detection range uncertain.
+This motivates the development of a dynamic evaluation framework that captures spatial variability and distance-dependent reliability of perception systems under realistic conditions.